ped-dyn-emp/PeTrack/docs/source/recognition/machine-learning.md

 : The image width refers to the image size used when **training** the model.
 When you use the default model, 640 is already the correct value.

 model
 : Here you can upload your preferred model for recognition.
-The default model can be found here.
-(TODO: Link einfügen) The model has to be in the `.onnx` format and either be trained on YOLOv5 or YOLOv8.
+The default models can be found in the [Downloads](#downloads) section.
+The model has to be in the `.onnx` format and either be trained on YOLOv5 or YOLOv8.

 class names